skarred14/draconifors/README.md

 1. Run `docker-compose up -d` to run the ares containers.
 Alternately, run `docker-compose up` to watch the logs of the `ares-api` and `ares-api-watch` containers

 1. All circom circuits in `ares-api/circuits/*.circom` are auto-compiled and auto setup using the circom npm library and setup using "Kimleeoh" proving scheme.
 Corresponding outputs are captured as `ares-api/artifacts/*.json` files.
-The circuits are auto-compiled and setup during watch process in `ares-api-watch` container
+The circuits are auto-compiled, setup and verifier solidity contracts are generated during watch process in `ares-api-watch` container

 1. To re-run the circuit compilation process, add a circuit to `ares-api/circuits/`.
 Then run `docker-compose restart && docker-compose logs -f ares-api-watch` to get the logs of the build process.
 For development convenience, the test circuits from the circom repo have been added to `ares-api/circuits/`

 1. To exec/attach to a running container, run `docker-compose exec [SERVICE_NAME] /bin/sh`

 1. To reset the process, run `make duke-nukem` at the root of the directory

+## How to use Ares-Api

+1. Run `make test-api` on root, to run tests against the routes available on Ares-Api

+1. Following routes are available:

+- Healthcheck: Returns status of the koa service.
+Example: `curl -X GET http://localhost:3001/healthcheck`

+- Poseidon hashing: Returns poseidon hash based on the input data arguments.
+Example: `curl -d '{"t":6, "nRoundsF":8, "nRoundsP":57, "seed":"poseidon", "element":[1,2]}' -X POST http://localhost:3001/poseidon`

+- Proof generation: Returns generated proof, public signals, off chain verification of proof based on the input data arguments.
+Example: `curl -d '{"circuitName":"multiplier", "witnessInputs": {"a": "2", "b": "4"}}' -X POST http://localhost:3001/generate-proof`

 ## Troubleshooting